Comscore: Mergers and acquisitions

 Comscore acquired Media Metrix in a deal announced in June 2002.
 Earlier, the Federal Trade Commission announced it would block a bid by NetRatings to acquire Media Metrix.

 Media Metrix originated as PC Meter, a business unit of market research company NPD Group, and began publishing statistics in January 1996.
 In July 1997, it changed its name to Media Metrix.
 In October 1998, Media Metrix merged with a rival, Relevant Knowledge.
 The company went public as NASDAQ:MMXI in May 1999, reaching a market cap of $135 million on its first day of trading.
 In June 2000, the company acquired Jupiter Communications for $414 million in stock and changed its name to Jupiter Media Metrix.
 In the aftermath of the dot-com bubble collapse and associated downturn in internet marketing spending, Jupiter sold the Media Metrix service to rival Comscore for $1.5 million in June 2002.

 In May 2008, Comscore announced its acquisition of M:Metrics, a company that measured mobile content consumption.
 The transaction involved a cash payment of $44.3 million and the issue of approximately 50,000 options to purchase shares of Comscore common stock to some M:Metrics unvested option holders.

 Comscore announced in October 2009 the acquisition of Certifica, an internet marketing company based in Santiago, Chile.
 The acquisition enhanced Comscore’s presence in the Latin American market.

 In February 2010, Comscore announced an agreement to purchase the ARSgroup, headquartered in Evansville, Indiana.

 On July 1, 2010, Comscore announced that it had acquired the products division of Nexius, Inc.

 Comscore then acquired Nedstat for approximately $36.7 million on September 1, 2010.

 In February 2015 Comscore US entered into a partnership with Kantar owned by WPP with an equity stake purchase.

 On May 5, 2015 Comscore announced that it had acquired Proximic, a California based analytics company.
 Several years later in March, 2023 Comscore announced a rebrand of their programmatic targeting business under the name Proximic by Comscore, utilizing the capabilities from the May 2015 Proximic acquisition.

 In September 2015, Comscore and Rentrak announced a merger of the two companies.
 The move was meant to combine Comscore's digital media measurement capabilities with the TV measurement capabilities of Rentrak to create a cross-platform media measurement firm, perhaps capable of challenging Nielsen N.V. in the media measurement space.
 Under terms of the agreement, Comscore agreed to acquire Rentrak in an all-stock deal valued at about $732 million, with Rentrak shareholders receiving 1.15 shares of Comscore per owned share of Rentrak.
 The Comscore-Rentrak deal closed on February 1, 2016, with the final transaction being valued at $767.7 million.
+Comscore later sold the movie division to private equity firm Advaya for $70M in 2026, which reinstated the Rentrak brand.

 In December 2021, Comscore acquired Shareablee, a social media marketing analytics and measurement company.